5 Reasons Why Cash Flow Forecasting Is More Important Than Your P&L

 In other words, it puts you in the driver’s seat to deploy your most precious asset strategically rather than reactively.
 And that just scratches the surface.

-Five Mission-Critical Reasons to Improve Your Business Cash Flow Forecasts
+To Improve Your Business Cash Flow Forecasts

 For a business to grow, its infrastructure has to be prepared to support it.
 All too often, businesses aren’t planning their future cash-flow forecasts properly so they uncover short-term cash deficiencies – and this is not a good surprise.